-How to Enable Two-Way SMS and Text-to-Voice Notifications
+How to Enable Text (SMS) and Text-to-Voice Notifications

-Two-Way SMS and Text-to-Voice messages are available if your institution enables these features.
+Text (SMS) and Text-to-Voice messages are available if your institution enables these features.
 These message types are delivered by the Blackboard Learn system every 20 minutes by default.
 Your institution can set a delivery time frame so that you don't send or receive messages in the middle of the night.
 Messages that are created outside of the delivery time frame are held until the next time frame begins.
-This time frame affects only Two-Way SMS and Text-to-Voice messages.
+This time frame affects only Tedand Text-to-Voice messages.

 Text-to-Voice reads aloud notifications sent to your phone.
 This option is only available when the system default language pack is set to English or Spanish.

 If your institution has set up SMS and Text-to-Voice messages, the features are listed on your Edit Notification Settings page.
 Instructors choose whether or not to use these tools.
 To receive SMS and Text-to-Voice messages on your phone, you must list a mobile phone number on your Personal Information page and subscribe to those notification types in your notification settings.